 I’m Gabriel Marcondes, a computer engineer from Cachoeira Paulista, Brazil, and I play the electric guitar as my hobby.
-Following my crescent interest in music composition and production, I enrolled in Berklee’s Introduction to Music Production, via Coursera‘s MOOC platform, and I’m writing this as the sixth and final assignment.
+Following my crescent interest in music composition and production, I enrolled in Berklee’s Introduction to Music Production, via Coursera‘s MOOC platform, and I’m writing this as the third assignment.

 I usually write in portuguese here, some tales and chronicles about computers, music and trips.
 If you can read portuguese, go ahead and look at some of my texts, hope you enjoy!

 Aos meus leitores brasileiros perguntando “que é isso???”, é um texto como lição de casa de um curso on-line que estou fazendo.
-Este foi o último.
+Se te interessar, continue lendo.